 The final straw occurs the night before Minehan’s birthday party.
-When dorm residents find out he is just turning 18, they are outraged that David lied to them all year-long.
+When dorm residents find out he is just turning 18, they are outraged that David lied about his age all year-long.
 A snitch goes to the Yard Police and exposes Robby’s pot dealing out of Jack and David’s room.
-A police raid discovers a sizeable quantity of pot, confirming the drug distribution accusation.
+A police raid discovers a sizeable quantity of dope, confirming the drug distribution accusation.
 All three are expelled from Harvard.
 Jack is devastated.
 He has only recently been accepted by Porcellian and is awaiting acceptance at Hasty Pudding.
 His social-climbing dreams are shattered.
 The Stone family name protects the three roommates from actual prosecution.
 It is handled internally by the Harvard Campus Police.
 Jack is secretly told to reapply in the Fall.
 Minehan is told to go back to Waltham High School.
 Dean Epps has no idea who Robby is.
 Mick the friendly Harvard Guard stands up for David and gets a two-week suspension for dereliction of duty.

 The boys are given 24 hours to clean out their room.
-Jack is in shook.
+Jack is in shock.
 He has never been in trouble before.
 Mummy is on the warpath and on her way to collect her little boy.

 “You’re such a wimp, Jack,” Robby mocks him.
 “Mummy to the rescue?”